Quokka: A code for two-moment AMR radiation hydrodynamics on GPUs: Introduction

 where $I_\nu$ is the radiation intensity at frequency $\nu$ travelling in the direction specified by the unit vector $\hatn$, $\eta_\nu$ is the matter emissivity, $\rho$ is the matter density, and $\kappa_\nu^{\rm (tot)}$ and $\kappa_\nu^{\rm (sca)}$ are the total and scatting specific opacities, respectively.
 This is a time-dependent integro-differential equation with six dimensions: three positions, two angles (parameterised by $\hatn$), and the frequency.
 Full numerical solution of a problem of this dimensionality, at least if it must be done millions of times to run in tandem with a hydrodynamic (HD) or magnetohydrodynamic (MHD) simulation, remains out of reach for most applications.

 Within the astrophysics community, there are two general approaches to numerical radiation hydrodynamics (RHD).
 One is characteristic methods, which solve \autoref{eq:transfer} (or its time-independent form), but only along rays pointing back to particular sources \citep[e.g.,][]{Abel02a, Rijkhorst06a, Krumholz07f} or rays randomly assigned by Monte Carlo \citep[e.g.,][]{Fleck71a, Tsang15a}.
-A second approach, which we will pursue here, is moment methods \citep[e.g.,][]{Mihalas_1984,Castor_2004}, whereby one takes moments of the transfer equation, thereby eliminating the angular dimensions of the problem.\footnote{Fully eliminating the angular dependence requires some care, since in general for a moving medium the emissivity and opacity depend on direction, even if the medium itself interacts with light isotropically in its own rest frame.
+A second approach, which we will pursue here, is moment methods \citep[e.g.,][]{Mihalas_1984,Castor_2004}, whereby one takes moments of the transfer equation, thereby eliminating the angular dimensions of the problem.
+Fully eliminating the angular dependence requires some care, since in general for a moving medium the emissivity and opacity depend on direction, even if the medium itself interacts with light isotropically in its own rest frame.
 While one might guess velocity-dependent beaming effects are unimportant in non-relativistic problems, it turns out that one cannot formulate a consistent, energy-conserving theory of non-relativistic radiation-hydrodynamics without including them, at least to leading order \citep{Mihalas82a, Lowrie99a, Krumholz_2007}.
 Systems of moment equations where the radiation moments are written in the lab frame but the emissivity and absorption are written in the comoving frame, where they can be assumed to be isotropic, are known as mixed-frame formulations.
-This is the most common approach in modern RHD codes.} This results in a series of moment equations that one can solve in lieu of solving the equation of radiative transfer directly, but at the price of introducing the need for a closure relation to approximate the higher moments that appear in the equations being solved.
-Some authors also combine moment and characteristic methods \citep[e.g.,][]{Rosen17a}.\footnote{While characteristic and moment methods are the only ones widely used in astrophysics, in terrestrial applications (for example neutron transport calculations for nuclear reactor design) there are two other widely-used approaches to handle the angular dependence of the transfer equation.
+This is the most common approach in modern RHD codes (although the comoving frame is increasingly popular; e.g., \citealt{Skinner_2019}).
+This results in a series of moment equations that one can solve in lieu of solving the equation of radiative transfer directly, but at the price of introducing the need for a closure relation to approximate the higher moments that appear in the equations being solved.
+Some authors also combine moment and characteristic methods \citep[e.g.,][]{Rosen17a}.
+While characteristic and moment methods are the only ones widely used in astrophysics, in terrestrial applications (for example neutron transport calculations for nuclear reactor design) there are two other widely-used approaches to handle the angular dependence of the transfer equation.
 One is to discretise the unit sphere using weighted quadratures (the discrete ordinates, or $S_n$, method; e.g., \citealt{Lathrop_1964,Adams97a}).
-The other is to expand the angular integration in spherical harmonics (the $P_n$ method; e.g., \citealt{Modest89a}).}
+The other is to expand the angular integration in spherical harmonics (the $P_n$ method; e.g., \citealt{Modest89a}).
+These methods can be much more computationally expensive than moment methods, possibly by several orders of magnitude.